ethannussinov/450react/README.md

 ### Step 3: Run the React App Locally

 With the dependencies installed, you're ready to run the React app!
+Make sure to have setup the [Django Backend](https://github.com/ethannussinov/450django) to be able to visualize the data!

 1. Run the following command to start the React development server: